 You expect children to be awkward in the dentist chair, but sometimes adults can be the worst patients.
 Repeatedly having to move heads back into their original position, asking patients to open their mouths time and again, and listening to half-truths about their at-home dental hygiene is something you’d expect to only have to deal with from children.

 3. Hearing how much people hope they never see you again

-As a dental hygienist, you’re told how much people hate coming to see you and how much they never want to see you again several times a day.
+As a regular or traveling dental hygienist, you’re told how much people hate coming to see you and how much they never want to see you again several times a day.
 As long as it’s because of their fear of dental work and not for any personal reasons, it’s perfectly normal and just something you need to shrug off and smile at.